-Furthermore, the abaya itself is the only required piece clothing.
-A woman can cover her head however she wants, whether it’s with the abaya’s matching tarha (which is what I always do here), a niqab, different, more colorful scarf (I’ve seen many non-Saudi Muslim expats choose this option), or not at all (which is what most non-Muslim expats choose–and my mom didn’t cover her head when she was here, either).
+Furthermore, the abaya itself is the only required piece of clothing.
+A woman can cover her head however she wants, whether it’s with the abaya’s matching tarha (which is what I always do here), a niqab, a different, more colorful scarf (I’ve seen many non-Saudi Muslim expats choose this option), or not at all (which is what most non-Muslim expats choose–and my mom doesn’t cover her head when she is here, either).
 In fact, contrary to common belief, it is actually not required by law for any woman to wear a headcovering in Saudi Arabia.
 I found this out from my in-laws, and I was shocked to hear it–until that point, I was under the impression that non-Saudi women were permitted to not cover their heads if they chose, but that Saudi women were required to.
 But legally, a Saudi woman does not have to cover her head–however, if she doesn’t, she’s probably going to be bothered to do so by relatives, friends, and yes, possibly the muttawa (religious police).
 (The muttawa may bother non-Saudi women about this, as well, but with lesser frequency.)
 It would be major cultural breach if she didn’t.
 It’s like one of my favorite Saudi women (who shall remain nameless) told me once: “I love nail polish, and I don’t really think it’s haram.
 But I know if I wore it a lot everyone would be telling me how haram it is all the time.
 So I don’t because it’s not worth the bother.”

 Myth 2.
 Women are not allowed to leave the house without a male relative escorting them.

-This one is so pervasive in Western culture that I used to believe it.
+This particular myth is so pervasive in Western culture that I used to believe it.
 I’m not sure why, or where I picked it up.
 But before I moved to Saudi Arabia, even after I’d had discussion after discussion with my husband about what life in Saudi Arabia was like, I never thought to ask him about being escorted by a mahram (male relative) when I left the house because I was so convinced it was true.
 I didn’t worry about it because I figured that since he would have to drive me everywhere I needed to go, I had my male relative escort built in and thus it wouldn’t be a problem.
 And of course, since he didn’t know I thought it was true, he didn’t correct me.
 But yeah, I thought this.
 And then I moved to Saudi Arabia.

-When finally got around to asking Saleh about this misconception, he told me that when he was a kid, lots of restaurants wouldn’t allow women into the family section without being accompanied by a mahram…but it has never been true that women were not permitted out of the house without a mahram.
+When I finally got around to asking Mr. Mostafa about this misconception, he told me that when he was a kid, lots of restaurants wouldn’t allow women into the family section without being accompanied by a mahram…but it has never been true that women were not permitted out of the house without a mahram.
 “I think some restaurants still have that sign up, actually,” he said, “but of course, nobody cares now.”
 Other than that, I don’t know where this one comes from, unless it’s from the driving thing.

 It’s true that women have to have a male drive them wherever they go…but that driver doesn’t necessarily have to be a male relative.
 Women often take taxis.
 And many families hire drivers to shuttle the women of the family around–although right now I’m not really going to delve into the racism and other ridiculousness of this system as deeply as I could.
 (The powers that be who defend the ban on women driving use the reasoning that it’s to “protect” women from men by making sure that men and women can’t be alone–and then they set up a system where families can hire drivers from mostly South Asian countries–drivers are never Saudi men–to drive women around alone!
 Makes perfect sense, right?
 But I guess non-Saudi men aren’t really men at all?)

 And if a family can’t afford to have a driver or take a taxi, then…well, women still have to get places.
 So sometimes you’ll see a kid who can barely see over the steering wheel shuttling around his mom and sisters.
-(When I’m riding with Saleh and I see this, this is where I say, “So, even though I’m a grown woman who’s had a driver’s license for well over a decade, he is more qualified to drive here than me?”)
+(When I’m riding with Mr. Mostafa and I see this, this is where I say, “So, even though I’m a grown woman who’s had a driver’s license for well over a decade, he is more qualified to drive here than me?”)
 I’m sure that cases like this this have something to do with the origin of the whole “women in Saudi Arabia can’t leave the house without a male relative escort” myth, and I get that.
 But still, it’s inaccurate.